Options for Replacing Missing Teeth Irvine, CA

 When you meet someone for the first time, one of the first things this person will notice is your smile.
 A full set of teeth will enhance your smile and appearance.
 Unfortunately, though teeth are strong and durable, they can be damaged and fall out due to injury or decay.
 Replacing missing teeth can restore your smile and allow you to eat and speak normally again.

-Options for missing teeth are available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Options for missing teeth are available at Total Care Implant Dentistry in Irvine and the surrounding area.
 You should speak to our team about which options make the most sense for your budget and needs.
 We can provide you with a solution that you can feel good about.
 Call us today at (949) 258-9682 and schedule an appointment.

 The good news for patients who are missing teeth is that there are effective options to correct these issues.
 An evaluation will factor in a person's medical history, the severity of oral health conditions, and how many teeth are missing to decide on the preferred treatment option.
 Options our team might recommend include: